-Hotelplan (U.K. Group) Ltd. Is the parent company of our award winning UK family of brands, which includes Inghams, Ski Total, Esprit, Santa’s Lapland - all based in Godalming, Surrey.
-Inntravel, based in Whitwell, York.
-Explore Worldwide, based in Farnborough, Hampshire.
-Regaldive, based in Ely, Cambridgeshire.
+Hotelplan (U.K. Group) Ltd. is the parent company of our award-winning UK family of brands, which includes Inghams, Explore Worldwide, Ski Total, Esprit, Santa’s Lapland – all based in Farnborough, Hampshire – plus Inntravel, based in Whitwell, York.

 Personal Information is any information about or relating to a uniquely identifiable individual, and includes:

 • information that can be used to identify a specific person